-Wisconsin's Alcohol Laws
+Wisconsin's alcohol laws

-Operating While Intoxicated (OWI): You can be arrested for driving under the influence of alcohol if you have a Prohibited Alcohol Concentration (PAC), or a detectable amount of a restricted controlled substance, in your blood.
+Operating While Intoxicated (OWI):

+You can be arrested for operating while intoxicated if you have a Prohibited Alcohol Concentration (PAC), or a detectable amount of a restricted controlled substance, in your blood.
 If you are found guilty of an OWI violation and it is your first conviction, you will be fined.
 Your driving privilege will be revoked for at least six months and you'll face other sanctions.
 The penalties become more severe for a second conviction.
 You face a minimum one-year revocation.
 You will spend time in jail.
 All vehicles that have your name on the title or registration may be subject to immobilization or Ignition Interlock Device (IID.)
 If it is your third or greater conviction, your vehicle could be seized.
-OWI convictions remain on your driving record for life.
+OWI convictions remain on your driving record for 55 years.